Last Updated on September 18, 2022 by ellen

 - Pour mixed liquids into a jar or container.

-If you want to use a ready-made solution, this natural herbal ear wash is a great option.
+If you want to use a ready-made solution, this natural herbal ear wash is a great option for dog ear mites.

 How to use wipes